turdasanbogdan/PuffTheMagicDragons/README.md

 # PuffTheMagicDragons first adventure together.

-We will build some pretty game, which will evolve with time.
+We will build one pretty game, which will evolve with time.
 New ( brilliant ) ideas will be added here step by step.

 We are at the very beginning of this journey.